digitalservicebund/digitalcheck-apps/doc/adr/0002-use-monorepo.md

 <td>

 - Clear-cut and proven setup process for applications
-- Even better separation of concerns and possibility to archive applications
+- Even better separation of concerns and possibility to retire applications
 - Possibility to use completely different frameworks for different applications (which would negate the benefits of the monorepo approach to some extent)

 </td>
 <td>

-- Components cannot be reused directly without extra effort (only copy-pasted)
+- Components cannot be reused directly without extra effort (only copy-pasted or published as package)
 - More maintenance work as we need to keep multiple repositories up to date, with all configurations, pipelines and dependencies this entails
 - Might lead to less care for "old" apps and them falling out of date
 - Could result in more work for setting up future apps as we need to start from scratch every time and take many decisions again